Saturday, December 21, 2024

 Tokyo Godfathers Eucharist (Meal of Grace & Gratitude) with Hana, Miyuki, and Gin

 P.S.
-Or perhaps, even more so, Hana, Miyuki, and Gin help us understand even more the finale of Malcolm Guite's sonnet:
+And maybe Hana, Miyuki, and Gin can help us understand even more the finale of Malcolm Guite's sonnet:

 The Magi